-Choosing the best buy-to-let remortgage deal
+Finding the best buy-to-let remortgage rates

 WANT A BETTER

-Use our buy-to-let remortgage comparison tool
+buy-to-let remortgage comparison tool UK

 1. First Call

 When you contact us, we’ll arrange an appointment between you and one of our advisers – this can be over the phone or face to face.
-Your adviser will ask you some questions and, once they have all the right information, they’ll go away and find you the best remortgage for your current and future needs.
+Your adviser will ask you some questions and, once they have all the right information, they’ll go away and find you the best BTL remortgage for your current and future needs.
 They’ll then organise a follow up appointment to tell you about their recommendation.

 2. Decision in Principle